 Wednesday: Island of Hvar–Island of Brač

 We continue to Stari Grad, the oldest settlement on the island of Hvar.
-Stari Grad (old town), once called “Pharos”, used to be the capital of the island, but has lost its leadership centuries ago to the town of Hvar.
+Stari Grad (translated: old town), once called “Pharos”, used to be the capital of the island.
 Even today, well-preserved monuments bear witness of the splendour of times past, like the Palace of Hektorović.
 Stari Grad has, however, kept its role as the centre of viticulture.
 From Stari Grad, we sail to Bol, on the island of Brač.
 Here you can visit Dalmatia’s most famous beach – Zlatni Rat (the Golden Horn), which changes its direction with the ocean currents.
 Of course, you will have plenty of time for swimming and sunbathing at this famous beach.
 Overnight stay in the port of Bol.

 Thursday: Island of Brač–Split